JoelFieldCode/Training-Events/README.md

 Postman API documentation is here: https://documenter.getpostman.com/view/3121015/training-events/77mY1V2

-Steps to use the API:
+Steps to use the API (you don't need to clone this repo as I have the API hosted on a cloud dev environment):

 Download and install Postman (free version), sign in with your google account.
 Now you can click the "Run in Postman" button at the top right on the API documentation page I linked before.
 This